12 Tips to Boost Natural Lubrication and Treat Vaginal Dryness

-You can take DHEA as a supplement or use it as a topical cream on the vagina to increase vaginal estrogen, increase female lubrication, and reduce vaginal dryness.
+You can take DHEA as a supplement or use it as a topical cream on the vagina to increase vaginal estrogen, strengthen vaginal lining, increase female lubrication, and reduce vaginal dryness.

-Hyaluronic acid may not sound like something your body produces, but it is naturally present, particularly in your joint and eye fluids.
+Hyaluronic acid may not sound like something your body produces.
+But it is naturally present, particularly in your joints and eye fluids.

 In supplement form, hyaluronic acid is often found in a rooster comb as it’s rich in this substance.
 Alternatively, it can be created in a lab with bacteria.